THE VARIOUS INTENSITIES OF PANORAMIC SENSING

 The Panoramic Background and The Random Changes

-Then the trees start swaying and its raining, and we notice everyday sounds which incorporate change, like bird song, or the wind and rustling leaves in the undergrowth.
+The trees are swaying and its raining, and we notice everyday sounds which incorporate change, like bird song, or the wind and rustling leaves in the undergrowth.
 These can all be beautiful and very relaxing, for humans and probably animals.

 But for animals, noticing the background is pointless and could even be dangerous.
 It's when changes and movements in the environment happen suddenly and unexpectedly – a crunching of leaves or a change in the bird song – that it's important for animals to notice and possibly react.